tokens-studio/sd-transforms/README.md

 Generic:

-- Expands composition tokens into multiple, optionally also does so for typography, border and shadow tokens -> parser
 - Optionally excludes parent keys from your tokens file, e.g. when using single-file export from Tokens Studio Figma plugin -> parser
 - Maps token descriptions to comments -> `ts/descriptionToComment`
 - Check and evaluate Math expressions (transitive) -> `ts/resolveMath`